danpla/dpscreenocr/doc/manual.md

 ### Run executable

 The "Run executable" action will run an executable with the recognized text as the first argument.
-The "Run executable" entry expects either an absolute path to the executable, or just its name in case it's located in one of the paths of your PATH environment variable.
+The entry expects either an absolute path to the executable, or just its name in case it's located in one of the paths of your PATH environment variable.

 #### Running scripts on Windows